 VI.
 Sequence of Topics

-Recognition, analysis, and properties of two- and three-dimensional
+- Recognition, analysis, and properties of two- and three-dimensional geometric shapes.

-Computer software for geometrical explorations and an introduction to graphics calculators.
+- Computer Technology: computer software for geometrical explorations and an introduction to graphics calculators

 VII.
 Methods of Instruction